Dystopia rising SoCal : Writer's application form

 Writers can submit several-month arcs.
 Once you are approved, and if you're interested in creating an arc that spans over several months, then please submit the general outline of your idea to firstname.lastname@example.org.
 While single-shot modules are acceptable, writers that have ideas of groups, modules, and scenarios that go across several months will be re-hired for work.

-Writers may not submit multiple-chapter story arcs without telling us that this is occurring and talking with other local directors.
+Writers may not submit multiple-chapter story arcs without telling us that this is occurring and talking with Experience Design.
 If you wish to create a cross-branch story, you must inform us ahead of time before writing.
 While we really want to encourage creativity in the creation of story, we need to enforce this policy.
 Any failure to do so will mean that you will not be contracted again.

 Writers should write modules so that anyone can run them.
-Each module should be written in such a fashion that an ops marshal or rules marshal can look at the module and then be able to run it during game, assigning NPC roles, setting up the module site, etc.
+Each module should be written in such a fashion that an Ops Guide or Rules Guide can look at the module and then be able to run it during game, assigning NPC roles, setting up the module site, etc.

-If, after reading and understanding the importance of the above criteria, you are interested in being a Story Writer for DR:SoCal, please read and fill out the application below.
+If, after reading and understanding the importance of the above criteria, you are interested in being a Story Writer for our Chapter, please read and fill out the application below.
 Answer the questions with care and thought.

 This application is based on many other Chapters' own criteria across the Dystopia Rising network, and we are looking for thought and effort to be put into answering our queries.
-Once this application is completed it will be reviewed by the DR:SoCal Director of Storytelling.
+Once this application is completed it will be reviewed by Experience Design.
 If your application is accepted we’ll reach out to you with the module template and any additional information.

 This application does not guarantee that your work will be used.
 Dystopia Rising pays their writers at an industry standard of $.03 per word (not including instructions and template language).
 Payment for accepted modules is the month AFTER the submission.

-Note : This application is a pre-requisite required to becoming a Story Writer for DR:SoCal.
-You may only submit modules after this form has been completed and accepted by the DR:SoCal Director of Storytelling.
+Note : This application is a pre-requisite required to becoming a Story Writer for ouor Chapter.
+You may only submit modules after this form has been completed and accepted by Experience Design, Bennett Winter.

 You do not need to be a DR player to submit modules or be paid for your work.